MastrMatt/liteDB/README.md

 -   LPUSH, RPUSH: (key, value) - Adds value to the list specified by key.
 If key does not exist, a new list is created.
 Returns an integer for how many elements were added
 -   LPOP, RPOP: (key, value) - Removes and returns the corresponding element of the list specified by key.
 Returns an integer for how many elements were removed
 -   LLEN: (key) - Returns the length of the list specified by key
--   LRANGE: (key, start, stop)
+-   LRANGE: (key, start, stop) - Returns values from index start up to and including index stop from the list.
+The list is specified by key.
--   LTRIM: (key, start, stop)
+-   LTRIM: (key, start, stop) - Trims a list from index start up to and including index stop.
+The list is specified by key.
+Returns nil
--   LSET: (key, index, value)
+-   LSET: (key, index, value) - Sets the index of the list to contain value.
+The list is specified by the key.
+Returns nil

 ### Sorted Sets

--   ZADD: (key, score, name)
+-   ZADD: (key, score, name) - Adds (score, name) to the set specified by key.
+If the key does not exist, it is created.
+If (score, name) already exists , it is updated.
+Returns the number of elements inserted or updated.

--   ZREM: (key, name)
+-   ZREM: (key, name) - Removes the element from the sorted set with the specified name.
+The sorted set is specified by key.
+Returns the number of elements removed.

--   ZSCORE: (key, name)
+-   ZSCORE: (key, name) - Returns the score of the element with the specified name from the sorted set specified by key.

 -   ZQUERY: (key score name offset limit)
-    This command is not present in Redis, it is a general query command meant to combine various Redis Zset cmds into one.
+    General query command meant to combine various typical Redis sorted cmds into one.
     ZrangeByScore: ZQUERY with (key score "" offset limit), Zrange by rank: ZQUERY with (key -inf "" offset limit)